ggit12/anndictionary/README.md

 Many functions in `anndict` are built around `adata_dict_fapply()`, and the package provides prebuilt wrappers for several common Scanpy functions, as well as functions to build and concatenate `adata` dictionaries.

+### If you like objects (under development):
+This package also defines the class AdataDict(), which is a dictionary of anndatas.
+When a method is called on an AdataDict, it is applied independently to each adata in the dictionary.
+Currently in beta.

+The syntax looks like this: `adata_dict.fapply(func, **kwargs)`, where `adata_dict`, `func`, and `**kwargs` are as defined above.

 Read the tutorial below for basic demonstrations.

 # Tutorial
 This is the tutorial notebook for `anndict`.
 Follow the tutorial below to get started.

+See `tutorial_notbooks` for other tutorials:

+- Label transfer with UCE
+- Automated spatial transcriptomic annotation with UCE